LarsTjernstrom/Website/README.md

 # Website
-Suite of two apps allowing to create templates with sections and display result from different applications in the sections.
+Suite of two apps allowing to create surfaces with blending points and attach the result from different applications in the blending points.

 Note: Website only wraps responses where the response resource is `Json` (not null) with a session.